heig-vd-dai-course/heig-vd-dai-course/05-course-04/README.md

-# Course 04
+# HEIG-VD DAI - Course 04

-This directory contains all content for the course 04.
+This directory contains all content for the course 04 of the DAI teaching unit at HEIG-VD.